Ycpan-seis/EGFAnalysisTimeFreq_version_2024/README.md

 For detailed instructions on program usage, please refer to the [manual](https://github.com/Ycpan-seis/EGFAnalysisTimeFreq_version_2024/blob/main/EGFAnalysisTimeFreq_Manual.pdf), which provide a complete description of the workflow, input/output formats, and underlying methodology.

+In the automatic mode, the parameter `r_dcdt`, which constrains the slope of the dispersion curves, is very important.
+A reference value is provided, but it may need adjustment depending on the dataset.
+Users are encouraged to experiment with `r_dcdt` to achieve optimal results.

 ---